Hurricane Harvey: Elsewhere

 Map of the total rainfall from Hurricane Harvey in the United States.

 Rain-slicked roads were blamed for two fatal accidents in Arkansas.
-In Alabama, an unusually large, long-tracked EF2 tornado in the vicinity of Reform and Palmetto damaged two homes and destroyed a barn along SR 17, while four people were hospitalized for their injuries.
+In Alabama, an unusually long-tracked EF2 tornado in the vicinity of Reform and Palmetto damaged two homes and destroyed a barn along SR 17, while four people were hospitalized for their injuries.
 The same tornado also caused damage to trees and roofs in Lamar County near Kennedy and additional damage in Fayette County, causing two more injuries.

 Another EF2 tornado in Arab destroyed chicken houses and damaged homes and trees.
 In Tennessee, more than 19,000 people lost electricity in Memphis.
 Low-lying streets in the area were inundated with water.
-One indirect death occurred in Memphis due to a weather-related head-on collision of a car and a tractor trailer on Interstate 40.
+One indirect death occurred in Memphis due to a weather-related head-on collision of a car and a tractor trailer on I-40.
 Heavy rainfall in Nashville inundated a number of roads and flooded an apartment complex, resulting in the evacuation of 13 people.
 Overall, about 50 people in the city evacuated from flooded areas.
 An EF1 tornado also touched down in the northeastern side of the city, damaging trees, homes, carports, and power lines.
 An additional EF0 tornado on the southeastern side of the city damaged trees, a carport, a warehouse, and a garage, while also flipping an 18-wheeler.
 Rain in Kentucky was blamed for a fatal car accident.

 On September 1, the outer bands of Harvey's remnants passed through North Carolina.
 Severe weather was reported across the central part of the state.
 High wind knocked out power in Fuquay-Varina, Sanford, and Holly Springs, and large hail hit parts of Wake, Harnett, and Johnston counties.
 In Willow Spring, hail larger than softballs damaged homes and cars.
 Flash flooding hit Greenville further east.
 Tornadoes were also reported in Angier, Clayton, and Smithfield, but they were unconfirmed.